microsoft/sarif-sdk/docs/Producing high-quality SARIF.md

 #### Description

+Ensure consistency among the properties of a 'physicalLocation' object.

 A SARIF 'physicalLocation' object has two related properties 'region' and 'contextRegion'.
 If 'contextRegion' is present, then 'region' must also be present, and 'contextRegion' must be a "proper superset" of 'region'.
 That is, 'contextRegion' must completely contain 'region', and it must be larger than 'region'.
 To understand why this is so we must understand the roles of the 'region' and 'contextRegion' properties.

 'region' allows both users and tools to distinguish similar results within the same artifact.
 If a SARIF viewer has access to the artifact, it can display it, and highlight the location identified by the analysis tool.
 If the region has a 'snippet' property, then even if the viewer doesn't have access to the artifact (which might be the case for a web-based viewer), it can still display the faulty code.